 - Log into your hosting account

-- Find the WordPress installer (often called Softaculous or Fantastico)
+- Find the WordPress installer (often called Softaculous, Installatron, or simply “WordPress” in your control panel)

 - Click to install WordPress